Locally owned & operated, serving Little Rock since 2018

 Your water pressure suddenly drops.
 If you turn on your sink and barely anything comes out, water might be escaping through a burst pipe instead of making it to your faucet.

 Your water bill spikes for no reason.
-A pipe that's been slowly leaking or has a small crack will waste a lot of water.
-You'll see it on your bill before you might notice the problem any other way.
+A pipe that's been slowly leaking or has a small crack can waste a lot of water.
+You may see it on your bill before you notice the problem any other way.

 You see discoloration on walls or ceilings.
 Water stains, bubbling paint, or soft spots in drywall mean water has been getting in there.
 Even if you don't see active water flow, the pipe might be leaking or might have burst behind the wall.